 Not everything will fall apart.
 Things do work; however, if we respond to everything with catastrophizing ideas or addict ourselves to tragic thinking and expect the worst, then get ready because the worst is certainly possible.

 Kindly regard this as my point of view.
-This is by no means an offering to debate others who discuss Unconscious Bias but instead, I report this is a set of emotional and intellectual guidelines that have helped me improve my understanding of self and interpersonal interaction.
+This is by no means an offering to debate others who discuss unconscious bias; but instead, I report this as a set of emotional and intellectual guidelines that have helped me improve my understanding of self and interpersonal interaction.

 Put simply, I choose to view my programming this way and rather than be disruptive or a “Disruptor,” I choose my level of thinking because this helped me understand my thinking, reactions, my behavior, and of course, this has led to a better level of my personal awareness, which is why I offer this here.

 Once I learned to negotiate my thinking and work around my obstacles, I created opportunities.
 I was able to improve my relationships because my thinking improved; therefore, my feelings improved and I was not afraid or insecure.

 We have thinking patterns in the mind that exist beneath the layer of cognizance.
 For example, much of my routine and habitual behaviors were set in place as a result of past experiences, which is simply my brain trying to navigate without difficulty and keep me safe and aware of old harms.

 As I see it and as it has been explained to me many times, our mind is a detailed record of our past experiences.
 These details are kept like files and our thoughts connect to our old data, experiences and memories.
 By the way, memory is often a liar.
 Memory has the ability to be shaded by emotions and can either be exaggerated or changed, depending upon our emotional content or investment.
 Thus, our perception of an incident becomes an alteration of truth, which is no longer true per se, but instead, our perception is only true to us.